- Radiation Therapy Principles

 - Keeping a distance of one arm’s length between yourself and any others who spend more than 2 hours next to you in any 24-hour period

-- Avoiding prolonged contact with infants, children, pregnant women, and pets
+- Avoiding prolonged close contact with infants, children, pregnant women, and even pets

 For a temporary internal radiation implant, you will need to take special precautions only while the implant is in place to avoid exposing others to radiation.
 With this type of radiation, body fluids such as urine, sweat, blood or stool are usually not radioactive and probably will not need special handling.
 Your health care team will give you more specific instructions.

 If you need to stay in the hospital while you are getting temporary internal radiation therapy, you will most likely be in a private room.
 Although the nurses and other people caring for you will not be able to spend a long time in your room, they will give you all of the care you need.
 There will also be limits on visitors while your implant is in place.
 As a precaution, most hospitals do not let pregnant women or children younger than 18 visit patients who have a radiation implant.
 Visitors need to check with the staff before they come in.
 They may be asked to stay at least 6 feet from your bed and stay for less than 30 minutes each day.